xirui-li/xirui-li/README.md

 ### Hi there 👋

-- 🔭 I’m currently a master student at UCLA.
+- 🔭 I’m currently a graduate student at UCLA.
 - 🌱 I’m interested in AIGC research and application.
 - 📫 Contact me for anything at [email](xiruili@ucla.edu) or [LinkedIn](https://www.linkedin.com/in/xirui-li7).